 CHEMICAL (CM) - This area includes assignments in operations, logistics, training, intelligence, research, and analysis.
 Click here to visit Fort McClellan - The Home of Chemical.

-ADJUTANT GENERAL (AG) The personnel people for the Army.
+ADJUTANT GENERAL (AG) - These are the personnel people for the Army.
 AG officers manage all personnel systems within the Army that impact on unit readiness, morale, and career patterns.
 Click here to visit Fort Jackson-The Home of the Adjutant General Corps.

-TRANSPORTATION (TC) All activities to move people, equipment, and supplies to include all land, sea, and air transport systems.
+TRANSPORTATION (TC) - This includes all activities to move people, equipment, and supplies to include all land, sea, and air transport systems.
 Click here to visit Fort Eustis - The Home of the transportation Corps.

-FINANCE (FC) The money and pay people for the soldier.
-All aspects of pay, allowances, accounting, and contracting involve Finance officers.
-(Requires degree in business, accounting, or computer science).
+FINANCE (FC) - These are the money and pay people for the soldiers.
+All aspects of pay, allowances, accounting, and contracting involve finance officers.
+(Role requires a degree in business, accounting, or computer science.)
 Click here to visit Fort Jackson-The Home of the Finance.

-QUARTERMASTER (QM) The "Sustainers of the Army" plan and direct all activities which provide food, water, petroleum, repair parts, weapon systems, and field services (laundry, telephone, parachute rigging, etc.) Click here to visit Fort Lee - The Home of Quartermaster.
+QUARTERMASTER (QM) - The "Sustainers of the Army" plan and direct all activities that provide food, water, petroleum, repair parts, weapon systems, and field services (laundry, telephone, parachute rigging, etc.) to soldiers.
+Click here to visit Fort Lee - The Home of Quartermaster.

 ORDINANCE (OD) - The largest branch that develops, produces, acquires, and supports the Army's weapon systems, ammunition, missiles, and wheeled and tracked vehicles.
 Specialties are Tank/Automotive, Missile/Electronics, and Munitions material management as well as Explosive Ordinance Disposal (EOD).
 Click here to visit Fort Lee-The Home of the Ordinance Corps.